Theory of optimal transport for Lorentzian cost functions: The results

 Fix a causal structure $\mathcal{C}$ for $(M,\mathbb{L})$.
-Define a new Lagrangian $L$ on $\mathcal{C}$ by setting
+Define a new Lagrangian $L$ on $TM$ by setting

-$L$ is a fiberwise convex function, finite on its domain and positive homogeneous of degree one.
-Note that $L$ is smooth on $\inte\mathcal{C}$.
+The function $L$ is fiberwise convex, finite on its domain and positive homogeneous of degree one.
+It further is smooth on $\inte\mathcal{C}$.
 The function $L$ has the features of a Finsler metric of Lorentzian type.
 This justifies to call the pair $(M,L)$ a {\it Lorentz-Finsler manifold}.
 The generality of Lorentz-Finsler geometry is chosen in view of recent developments in the area, see e.g. \cite{jasa}, \cite{minguzzi141}, \cite{minguzzi142}, \cite{minguzzi143}, and the goal to achieve a scope comparable to the one of Tonelli-Lagrangian systems, see e.g. \cite{bebu1}, \cite{bebu2} and \cite{fafi}.